okeefm/s3g/doc/gcode_protocol.markdown

 ## G1 - Linear interpolation
 Move to the specified position at the current or specified feedrate.
+NB: There are two methods of forming the G1 command:

+    XYZABF: This gives explicit axes positions, in mm
+    XYZEF: This gives explicit axes positions for XYZ, then a new tool_speed.

+We should only accept one form or the other.
+A mixture will result in an error being thrown.

+XYZABF Form:

   Registers

        X: (optional) If present, new X axis position, in mm
        Y: (optional) If present, new Y axis position, in mm
        Z: (optional) If present, new Z axis position, in mm
+       A: (optional) If present, new A axis position, in mm
-    E: (optional) If present, 5D-style extruder speed, (TODO: units?)
+       B: (optional) If present, new B axis position, in mm
        F: (optional) Feedrate, in mm/min

+  S3g Output

+      QueueExtendedPoint(point, rate)

+  Parameters

+      point = [x, y, z, a, b]
+      rate = F

+XYZEF Form

+  S3g Output

+      QueueExtendedPoint(point, rate)

+  Parameters

+      point = [x, y, z]
+      rate = F

 ## G4 - Dwell
 If a toolhead is not enabled, this command simply pauses motion for the specified time.
 If a toolhead is enabled, then this command extrudes at the current rate and direction for the specified time, but does not move the toolhead.